Bald Uakari Facts

 Bald Uakari Distribution, Habitat, and Ecology

-In addition, individuals primarily inhabit the trees along the sides of rivers, spending the majority of the time in its arboreal habitat.
+In addition, individuals primarily inhabit the trees along the sides of rivers.
+The exact reason for this remains a mystery to researchers, however.
+Also, individuals spend the majority of their time in its arboreal habitat.

-The animal also generally travels in small groups, ranging from 5-30 individuals, although such groups occasionally number as many as 100 animals.
+Finally, the animal also generally travels in small groups, ranging from 5-30 individuals.
+However, such groups occasionally number as many as 100 animals.
+Each group travels within and protects its own small territorial range.